Requirements for Getting a Degree in Video Game Design & Simulation

 And you’ve probably been gearing up for a game design degree since childhood!
 All those games, rematches, challenges, replays, tourneys, and competitive showdowns.
 Who knew you were training for a rewarding and intensely interesting career?

 Because learning the skills behind Simulation and Game Design will put you squarely in the fast lane in a range of potential industries.
-Depending on your interests and employment goals, this job market offers a wealth of opportunities: Healthcare, Hightech/Software, Industrial, and Military are just a few.
+Depending on your interests and employment goals, this job market offers a wealth of opportunities: Healthcare, Hightech/Software, Industrial, Military, and the Video Game Industry are just a few.

 But how do you select the Game Design School that’s right for you?
 And what IS game design…what does this degree really entail?